 In addition to handling warrants, the Sheriff’s Office is the primary law enforcement agency for the county.
 It is divided into bureaus responsible for criminal investigations, county jail operations, patrol services, and civil processes.
 Local police departments within Bergen County, like Hackensack PD, also have roles in warrant enforcement within their jurisdictions.

-How To Find Out if Someone Is on Probation in Bergen County New Jersey
+How To Determine if Someone Is on Probation in Bergen County New Jersey

 Probation bears the following distinguishing characteristics: